LxiStandard/LxiStandard.github.io/README.md

    Specifications section of this repository.

 2. Similarly, when a push is made to the *LxiStandard/lxi-api* repository, actions in that repository perform a push to this repository of the schemas, examples, and documentation.

    The workflow in this repository generates the html pages that make up the Specifications section of this repository.

-## Repository workflow
+## Repository Workflow

+The repository workflow is triggered for any push.
+It creates the content that is created programmatically, then has standard github pages actions.

 The key work of creating the specifications and schemas area of the website is performed by the shell script